TestFirstNet/TestFirst.Net/README.md

 ------------

 Don't copy and paste the same boring assertion, or complex relationship assertion all through your tests.
-Put them in a single place (your Matcher).
+Put them in a single place (a Matcher).
 This makes changes to business behvaiour much easier to manage.

 Matchers
 ============